Wiolinek/mega-clinic_reservation-system/README.md

 # MegaClinic.

 > MegaClinic is a website providing variety of medical services.
 It is home page of medical clinic with reservation system.

-UPacient can choose a specialist and send reservation.
-Doctor can login to personal account and check all the bookings made by pacients.
+> Pacient can:
+> - browse available doctors
+> - filter doctors by specialization
+> - book a visit by reservation form

+> Doctor can:
+> - log in to personal account
+> - browse booked visits

-Project was created to learn all technologies used here, and practice.
+> Project was created to learn all technologies used here, and practice.

 TO LOGIN TO DOCTOR ACCOUNT USE:

 LOGIN NAME.SURNAME: (eg. marek.nowacki)

-PASSOWRD: surname123 (eg. nowacki123)
+PASSWORD: surname123 (eg. nowacki123)

 ## Table of Contents